 Diclofenac (On the skin)

 Treats actinic keratoses.
-Also treats pain and swelling caused by arthritis.
+Also treats pain and swelling caused by arthritis, including osteoarthritis of the knee.
 This is an NSAID.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to diclofenac, aspirin or another NSAID medication.

 - Use your medicine as directed.
 There are several brands of this medicine.
 Make sure you understand how to use the brand you have been prescribed.
 Ask your doctor if you have any questions.

 - The diclofenac 1% gel comes with a dosing card to measure the correct dose.
 If you do not receive or misplace your dosing card, call your pharmacist to ask for a new one.